Create a Single-Job Pipeline

 mvn test

 in the Script content field.
-TeamCity is smart enough to detect a Maven command, and suggests to convert this Step from "Script" to "Maven".
-Ignore this suggestion and keep the "Script" Step.If you attempt to run the Pipeline now, Step 2 will run into the same problem as Step 1 did: Maven version mismatch.
-In Step 1, we solved this issue with the help of Maven version field available for "Maven" Steps.
-"Script" Steps do not have this option, so we need to use a different solution.
+This time ignore the suggestion to convert the common CLI runner to a dedicated Maven one.If you attempt to run the Pipeline now, Step 2 may run into the same problem as Step 1 did: Maven version mismatch.
+In Step 1, we solved this issue by choosing the specific Maven version in step setting.
+The generic Script runner does not have the Maven version setting, so we need to use another solution.

 maven:3.9.0-eclipse-temurin-11